Daktari

 Daktari (Swahili for "doctor") is an American family drama series that aired on CBS between 1966 and 1969.
-The series is an Ivan Tors Films Production in association with MGM Television starring Marshall Thompson as Dr. Marsh Tracy, a veterinarian at the fictional Wameru Study Center for Animal Behavior in East Africa.
+The series is an Ivan Tors Films Production in association with MGM Television starring Marshall Thompson as Marsh Tracy, a veterinarian at the fictional Wameru Study Center for Animal Behavior in East Africa.

 Concept

-The show follows the work of Dr. Tracy, his daughter Paula (Cheryl Miller), and his staff, who frequently protect animals from poachers and local officials.
+The show follows the work of Tracy, his daughter Paula (Cheryl Miller), and his staff, who frequently protect animals from poachers and local officials.
 Tracy's pets, a cross-eyed lion named Clarence and a chimpanzee named Judy, were also popular characters.

-Daktari was based upon the 1965 film Clarence, the Cross-Eyed Lion, which also stars Thompson as Dr. Tracy and Miller as his daughter.
-The concept was developed by producer Ivan Tors, inspired by the work of Dr. Antonie Marinus Harthoorn and his wife Sue at their animal orphanage in Nairobi.
+Daktari was based upon the 1965 film Clarence, the Cross-Eyed Lion, which also stars Thompson as Tracy and Miller as his daughter.
+The concept was developed by producer Ivan Tors, inspired by the work of Dr. Antonie Marinus Harthoorn and his wife, Sue, at their animal orphanage in Nairobi.
 Dr. Harthoorn helped invent the capture gun, and was a tireless campaigner for animal rights.
-He was known as Daktari by the local Swahili people.
+Daktari means 'doctor' in the local Swahili language.

 On the series, Clarence did not do all his own stunts; he had a stand-in.
-Leo (previously known as Zamba), another lion trained by Ralph Helfer, doubled for Clarence whenever any trucks were involved because Clarence was frightened by those vehicles.
+Leo (previously known as Zamba), another lion trained by Ralph Helfer, doubled for Clarence whenever any trucks were involved because Clarence was frightened of large motorized vehicles.
 Leo had his own makeup artist apply cosmetic scarring like Clarence's so that he would resemble Clarence in closeups.
 An inside joke from the preview trailer for the film Clarence, the Cross-Eyed Lion was that Leo the MGM logo was not related to Clarence (in addition to similar appearances, the lions had similar temperaments).

 Another less friendly lion, also named Leo, doubled for Clarence in some scenes.
 He was used only for the snarling scenes and scenes not involving proximity with humans.
-His ferocity was genuine, the result of physical abuse by his previous owners.
+His ferocity was genuine, the result of physical abuse by his previous captors.

 In the show's final season, child star Erin Moran joined the cast as Jenny Jones, a seven-year-old orphan who becomes part of the Tracy household.